innovation-first/paradox-innovation/content/blogs/stride-methodology/index.md

 The benefits compared to other methods are the following:

 * Comprehensive: Stride is simple, intuitive.
 No need to be an expert to engage the process.
-That some great value to involve all the parties in iterative process.
+This is of great value to involve all the parties in an iterative process.
 * Proactive: Stride promotes a proactive stance by encouraging the identification and mitigation of potential threats early in the development process.
 Here also simplicity is key.
 * Agile and Devops friendly
 * Stride facilitates better communication and collaboration between security professionals and development teams, ensuring that security considerations are consistently addressed.